 Drawing its name from a Maasai phrase, enkare nyrobi, which means "cool water," Nairobi is a gargantuan city that presents its three million residents and hundreds of thousands of tourists with a fascinating dichotomy: the hustle and bustle of modern life in the concrete jungle juxtaposed against the awe-inspiring natural beauty of the African wilderness.
-It's the safari capital of Africa, offering the chance to venture into nature and see lions, elephants, zebra, and so much more.
+It's the safari capital of Africa, offering the chance to venture into nature to see lions, elephants, zebras, and so much more.

 The concrete jungle of Downtown Nairobi at dusk (source: Flickr)

-Fifteen kilometers southeast of downtown Nairobi is the Jomo Kenyatta International Airport (NBO), which, as the continent of Africa's seventh busiest airport, served more than seven million passengers in 2016.
+Fifteen kilometers southeast of downtown Nairobi is Jomo Kenyatta International Airport (NBO), which, as the continent of Africa's seventh busiest airport, served more than seven million passengers in 2016.
 NBO has regularly scheduled flights operated by full-service, low-cost, and regional carriers to over 50 countries throughout Africa, Europe, the Middle East, and more.
 These numbers account for over 70 percent of the country's air traffic.

 2. Kapaa, Hawaii

-By far the smallest and quietest location on this list, Kapaa is a slice of heaven for teh sun-seeking urban escapist.
+By far the smallest and quietest location on this list, Kapaa is a slice of heaven for the sun-seeking urban escapist.
 Located at the base of the so-called "Sleeping Giant" Mount Nounou on the Isle of Kauai, Kapaa boasts a population of just over ten thousand.
 This tropical getaway features a shopping village, authentic eateries, hiking trails, and a number of water sports establishments.
 The town's Anahola Beach is considered one of Hawaii's safest for being completely surrounded by a protective reef, making it a perfect spot for inexperienced swimmers.

 The mostly open-concept Lihue Airport (LIH) is located approximately 13 kilometers from Kapaa, in the southeastern side of Kauai.
 In spite of its modest size, LIH saw 2.8 million passengers and more than 18 thousand US tonnes of cargo travel through it over 132 thousand aircraft movements in 2015.
 It's typically a hub for major full-service airlines, such as Air Canada, Delta, and American Airlines - just to name a few.
 It's most easily accessed from mainland United States and Vancouver.